-The National Quality Framework is being progressively phased in from 1 January 2012 with final changes to ratios and qualifications to be made 1 January 2014 for FDC.
-Services need to start engaging with the NQF and preparing staff for change now.
-The Australian Government is providing supporting documentation for use by services in understanding the National Quality Framework.
+The National Quality Framework has been progressively phased in from 1 January 2012 with final changes to ratios and qualifications made 1 January 2014 for Family Day Care.
+The Australian Government has provided supporting documentation for use by services in understanding the National Quality Framework.

 For further information visit the Australian Children’s Education and Care Quality Authority at: www.acecqa.gov.au.